 The significant amenity includes an Olympic-sized swimming pool, sprung floor stadium, grassed recreational areas, and an all-weather airport equipped with two runways and multiple navigation aids.
 As part of the transition, the Leigh Creek Airport is now operated and managed by the OCA.
 It is available for 24/7 access for emergency and private use, with refuelling services (via the self-serve bowsers).
 Landing fees for the aerodrome are: $15.00 per tonne (minimum $20.00); helicopter $20.00 flagfall.
 Full details on charge rates can be downloaded here.

 Leigh Creek is still a township in transition toward becoming a vibrant, self-sustaining town.
 Click here for the latest updates.

-Community facilities such as the Aroona Room are available for hire - click here for more information.
+Community facilities are available for hire - click here for more information.